cea-hpc/modules/INSTALL.rst

                       modulefiles handling actions, like loading the
-                      pre-requisites of a modulefile when loading this modulefile. (default=no) --enable-avail-indepth
+                      pre-requisites of a modulefile when loading this modulefile. (default=no) --enable-implicit-requirement
+                      Implicitly define a prereq or a conflict requirement toward modules specified respectively on ``module load`` or ``module unload`` commands in modulefile.
+                      (default=yes)
+--enable-avail-indepth
                       When performing an ``avail`` sub-command, include in search results the matching modulefiles and directories